taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 fibonacci1(20577)
 ```

-    3.67 ms ± 147 μs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    3.38 ms ± 10 μs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-Once again, 20,577 is that largest input I could find that does not break the function.
+Once again, 20,577 is the largest input I could find that does not break the function.

 Let's try a purely functional approach to the Fibonacci sequence.